dankoshysamuel-vlsi/Digital-Design-Lab/01_Half_Adder/README.md

 ## Objective

-Design and simulate a Half Adder using Verilog HDL.
+Design, simulate, and verify a Half Adder using Verilog HDL.

 ## Theory

-A Half Adder performs the addition of two single-bit binary numbers.
+A Half Adder performs the addition of two single-bit binary inputs.

-Inputs:
+### Inputs
 - A
 - B

-Outputs:
+### Outputs
 - Sum
 - Carry

-### Equations
+### Logic Equations

 Sum = A XOR B